Federal College of Education (Technical), Potiskum

 The Federal College of Education (Technical), Potiskum is a federal government higher education institution, located in Potiskum, Yobe State, Nigeria.
-It was first affiliated to Federal University of Technology Minna then substituted to Abubakar Tafawa Balewa University for its degree programmes.
+It was first affiliated with Federal University of Technology Minna then substituted to Abubakar Tafawa Balewa University for its degree programmes.
 The college started offering PGDE programmes in 2021.
 The current Provost of the college is Dr. Muhammad Madu Yunusa.

 History

 The Federal College of Education (Technical), Potiskum was established in 1991.
 It was originally known as Federal Advanced Teachers’ College (FATC), Yola.

 Schools

 The college has the following schools: